• Skip to primary navigation

 All Posts for common justifications and rationalizations (for eating and using animals)

-• The text "What does "cage-free" mean?" next to a hen sitting on a nest of eggs.
-A label tag stamped with "certified cage free farm eggs" hangs off of the text.
+• The text "What cage-free really means" next to a hen sitting on a nest of eggs.

 What Does Cage-Free Eggs Mean?